tenkeyless/dart_docs/src/content/effective-dart/documentation.md

 especially when used in this context.
 :::

-### DON'T write documentation for both the getter and setter of a property
+### DON'T write documentation for both the getter and setter of a property {:#dont-write-documentation-for-both-the-getter-and-setter-of-a-property}

 If a property has both a getter and a setter, then create a doc comment for only one of them. `dart doc` treats the getter and setter like a single field,